sappelhoff/pyprep/docs/matlab_differences.rst

 The :meth:`~pyprep.NoisyChannels.find_bad_by_PSD` method detects channels with abnormally high or low power spectral density (PSD) compared to other channels.
-This method is not part of the original MATLAB PREP pipeline.
+This method is not part of the original MATLAB PREP pipeline, but can be considered a refinement of the ``bad_by_hfnoise`` detection in MATLAB PREP, which flags channels based on the ratio of high-frequency power (>50 Hz) to total power.

 A channel is considered "bad-by-PSD" if its total PSD (computed using Welch's method over a configurable frequency range, defaulting to 1-45 Hz to exclude